 Now, the term “course” gets a lot of people worried.
 Don’t worry.
-You’re not going back to college or adding course hours to your packed schedule.
+You’re not returning to college or adding course hours to your packed schedule.

 These courses typically only last just a few hours and are designed for one purpose; to get your speeding ticket dismissed….
 Just testing you to see if you’re still reading!
 The primary function of these defensive driving courses is to make the roads safer by making you more aware.

-Ticket dismissal is not the only benefit that comes with taking a defensive driving course.
+Ticket dismissal is not the only benefit of taking a defensive driving course.
 Depending on where you live, you might enjoy reduced fines.
 More importantly, a course might keep the citation from appearing on your driving record.

 All this being said, where do you start?
 The process goes a little something like this.